rowanjb/rjb_msc_paper_code/README.md

+# Code relating to my MSc and the associated paper

 This repo represents the majority of my MSc research and the associated paper.
 It is cloned on both Graham (Alliance Can) and on Wessex/Carthage/Storage6 (UAlberta HPC).